camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-modification.md

 At any point during the creation of the modification, you can show the payload of the modification by clicking the {{< glyphicon name="eye-open" >}} button.
 This will show the request payload that will be sent via the [REST API]({{< relref "reference/rest/index.md" >}}).

 To perform the modification, you have to click on *Apply modifications*.
 Then you have a last chance to review the changes you are about to make and also review the request payload.
-You have an option to execute the modification *Asynchronous*.
+You have an option to execute an *Asynchronous* modification.
 After confirming the change, the modification is executed and the page is updated with the new execution state of the process instance.

 {{< note title="Semantics of Process Instance Modification" class="warning">}}
   The exact semantics of process instance modification as well as the underlying REST and Java API can be read about in the [Process Instance Modification section]({{< relref "user-guide/process-engine/process-instance-modification.md" >}}) of the user guide.